psget/psget/Readme.md

 6. Alter you profle to load module every time that PowerShell starts
 7. Execute Install.ps1 if found in module folder
 --
-31. Tab complition for modules, inmo Ps<Tab>
+31. Tab completion for modules, ismo Ps<Tab>

 Examples
 ========